 GREGORY, Warwick E. C. Private.
 Living in Sydney in 1950.
 No records identified beyond note in Old Comrades Association bulletin.

 GREGSON, Frank.
 Private.
+Second Troop, 'A' Squadron.
 Entered France Aug 1916.
-Commissioned as a Second Lieutenant, 19th Battalion, King Liverpool Regiment later Lieutenant.
+Commissioned as a Second Lieutenant, 19th Battalion, King Liverpool Regiment on 1/07/1917 later Lieutenant.
+Born in 1891 in Liverpool, England.
 Applied for British War and Victory Medals from Liverpool, England.
+Photographs shown of his C P Goerz Berlin binoculars and case which was engraved F Gregson No 2 'A" Squadron KEH sold on eBay UK in Jan 2023.

 GRICE, William H. 1222.
 Private.
 Discharged 5/04/1919.
 Entitled to British War and Victory Medals.
 (Possible photograph see Figure 23).